jacob-pro/astro-tablets/documents/src/intro.md

   number will fit within the range of adjacent lines
 - [BM76738](./bm76738_76813.md) follows a consistent pattern where every other line is the last/first appearance, and every two lines spans a year.

+## Three Watches

+According to Hunger [@sachs1988adt, 15]:

+> In the diaries, the night is divided into three parts which correspond to the three watches of the night, as can be
+> seen from the abbreviated terminology.
+These technical terms are: <br><br>
+> USAN "first part of the night"<br>
+> MURUB₄ "middle part of the night"<br>
+> ZALÁG "last part of the night"<br>

+The first part of the night is also referred to as the 'evening watch' [@ossendrijver2016translating, 152].

 ## References